 - You can return most items borrowed from a library of the University of Hawaiʻi system to any other UH system library.
 So generally speaking, yes, you can return our books to Honolulu CC, or drop off a UH-Mānoa book with us, and the book will be checked in and returned to its home library.

 - Audiovisual items borrowed from the Wong AV Center at Sinclair Library on the UH-Mānoa campus should be returned directly to them, because many of their items are heavily used, and often scheduled to be used at certain times by instructors in their classes.

-- Laptop computers borrowed from the Leeward CC Library must be returned to the Leeward CC Library, and should not even be taken off campus.
+- Laptop computers and iPads borrowed from the Leeward CC Library must be returned to the Leeward CC Library, and should not be taken off campus.

 You cannot return our books to non-UH libraries, or return non-UH system books to us.

 - How do I access the wireless network?

 - The campus wireless network system is available on both floors of the library.
 Connect to the system named "LEE".
 Start a web browser to view the login screen for the wireless system, and log in with your UH username and password.